hellociel/100-days-of-code/log.md

 **Thoughts:**

 - I started target studying on my weak points and it feels great.
 I'm going to make sure I keep this pace.

+### Day 39: June 23, 2020

+**Today's Progress**:

+- Studied more JS basics and officially finished precourse.
+- Finishing up personal projects this week.

+**Thoughts:**

+- feeling motivated again to study hard and improve my personal weaknesses.
+I'm going to finish my personal projects this week and get ready for a new cohort soon.